bediger4000/tableaux-in-go/README.md

     do {
         find all unclosed leaf nodes of tableau

-        if no unclosed leave nodes exist:
+        if no unclosed leave nodes exist {
             the expression is tautological
+            exit the do-loop
+        }

-        for each unclosed leaf node:
+        for each unclosed leaf node {

             Find an unused forumla as far up the tableau as possible on the branch that the unclosed leaf node resides on.

-            if such an unused formula exits:
+            if such an unused formula exits {

-                Subjoin inferences of the unused formula to all unclosed leaf nodes beneath it currently in the tableau.
+                Subjoin inferences of the unused formula to all unclosed leaf nodes beneath it in the tableau.
                 Mark inferences that consist of a signed identifer as used.

                 Check each newly-subjoined inference for contradictions with